function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 As you can see, stream `/sampledata` consisted of these events:

 - Created event (the very first event of all streams)
-- Subscription event (this records that we subscribed to this stream)
+- Subscription event (this records that the app subscribed to this stream)
 - Three dummy application-level events with just timestamps in them.

 App responds by ACKing the stream all the way to the top: